Libya (GNA)–Turkey maritime deal: 2022 preliminary energy exploration deal

 In October 2022, Turkey and the Government of National Unity (Libya) (GNU) signed a preliminary energy exploration deal based on the previous deal.
 Greece and Egypt warned that they would oppose any activity in disputed areas, while the House of Representatives rejected the deal and said that it was signed by a government which doesn't have a mandate.

 The European Union said that the details of the new agreement are not known yet and couldn't make a statement on that deal, but reminded that the previous agreement "does not comply with the Law of the Sea and cannot produce any legal consequences for third states".

 On 9 January 2023, a Libyan court in Tripoli suspended the deal.
 The Turkish Foreign Minister said that the Libya's Government of National Unity (GNU) backs the deal despite the court suspension and that GNU told him "not to take seriously" the court ruling.
 The Libyan General Bar Association agreed with the court ruling.

+On 19 February 2024, the Court of Appeal in Tripoli ruled to cancel the agreement.